grafbase/grafbase/common/parser/docs/002-one-to-many.md

 input PostInputUserPublishedBy {
   create: PostInputUserPublishedByUser
-  connect: ID
+  link: ID
 }

 input PostInput {
   content: String!
-  published_by: PostInputUserPublishedBy!
+  publishedBy: PostInputUserPublishedBy!
 }

-input PostsInput {
+input PostBulkInput {
   users: [PostInput]
 }

-type CreatePostPayload {
+type PostCreatePayload {
   post: Post
 }

-type CreatePostsPayload {
+type PostBulkCreatePayload {
   posts: [Post]
 }

 type Mutation {
-  createPost(input: PostInput): CreatePostPayload
+  postCreate(input: PostInput): PostCreatePayload
-  createPosts(input: PostsInput): CreatePostsPayload
+  postCreateBulk(input: PostBulkInput): PostBulkCreatePayload
   ...
 }
 ```

-#### Connect
+#### Link

 ##### Specialized

-Imagine you already have an user but you now want to connect it, it won't happen
+Imagine you already have an user but you now want to link it, it won't happen
 as this relation is mandatory for `Post`, so a `Post` can't exist without being
-connected.
+linked.

-So it means the previous connect specialized queries can't exist as a `Post` just
+So it means the previous link specialized queries can't exist as a `Post` just
 can't exist without being linked.

 And it would be the same for any specialized relations ship.